-Yearbooks.
-They’re a tradition that runs deep; whether you’re a parent, a teacher, a student, or just someone who went to school (I think that covers most of us), you’ve had some experience with yearbooks.
-Even if they’re packed away in a bin in a closet, you still have that book.
-Today we’re going to consider how print-on-demand yearbooks can save your school money and offer more control over the design.
+Yearbooks are a tradition that runs deep; whether you’re a parent, a teacher, a student, or just someone who went to school (I think that covers most of us), you’ve had some experience with yearbooks.
+Now, as you take the lead budgeting for and creating a yearbook for your institution, the many costs associated with printing come into sharp relief.
+The problem is so pervasive, an entire industry of print-on-demand yearbook providers is on the rise.
+For good reason too; using print-on-demand to create yearbooks can save your school money while offering more control over the design.

 Why Do Yearbooks Cost so Much?

 A lot of factors can contribute to the cost of yearbooks.
 But two stand out above any others: